-There are many obstacles and inconveniences to be aware of before opening a bank account in the Czech Republic…
+There are many obstacles and inconveniences to be aware of before you open a bank account here.

-However, many of these hurdles are to be expected when banking in Central or Eastern Europe, but others can be avoided entirely if you have the right information, connections, and a bit of direction.
+However, many of these hurdles are to be expected when you open bank accounts in Central or Eastern Europe, but others can be avoided entirely if you have the right information, connections, and a bit of direction.

-Many foreigners are surprised to find that not all banks have English-speaking customer support and not all bankers speak English.
-And, some are downright clueless with how to open accounts for non-resident foreigners, so be prepared to bank hop.
-Having a list of English-speaking bankers that are reliable and used to dealing with expats is a big advantage.
+Many foreigners are surprised to find that not all banks here have English-speaking customer service (or support) and not all bankers speak English.
+And, some are downright clueless with how to open accounts for foreigners, so be prepared to bank hop.
+Having a list of English-speaking bankers that are reliable and used to dealing with expat individuals is a big advantage.

-Also, keep in mind that most account opening documents are in Czech, so be sure to take a local with you to translate if you don’t have a reliable banker.
+Also, keep in mind that most documents required to open accounts here are in Czech, so be sure to take a local with you to translate if you don’t have a reliable banker.
 And, if you’re getting a mortgage, keep in mind that your mortgage contract will be in Czech, so you’ll want to find someone trustworthy to translate for you.

 Unmotivated and unhelpful bank employees.
 If the bank overcharges you for something, getting a refund can sometimes be difficult.
 If you’ve banked in Central or Eastern Europe, you can expect a similar experience.

 Applying for your “rodné číslo,” or national ID number early on is an excellent idea.
-It’ll increase your banking options, expedite the account opening process, and can even give you access to lower mortgage rates.
+It’ll increase your banking options, expedite the opening process, and can even give you access to lower mortgage rates.
 You get your rodne čislo when you register with the foreign police, usually after 1-3 months of staying in the country.
-You can learn more about rodne cislos here.

-Bank selection is particularly important for non-residents and non-EU residents.
-Not all banks accept non-residents.
+Bank selection is particularly important for foreigners and non-EU residents.
+Not all banks accept foreigners.
 And, Non-EU citizens, by default, are going to have more scrutiny and only certain banks will consider opening an account for you.
 Some banks will allow a foreign address, while others will refuse and require a local Czech address.

 If you want to have a joint account with your significant other, look elsewhere.
-Surprisingly, joint accounts, as most foreigners know them, don’t exist in the Czech Republic.
+Surprisingly, joint accounts, as most foreigners know them, don’t exist here.
 Some banks will let you add someone as an authorized user, but only one person can “own” the account.

-Many expats find this out the hard way.
+Many foreigners find this out the hard way.
 What usually happens is this:

 While Transferwise, Revolut, and other fintech options are great for small purchases and day-to-day currency conversions, they can’t always be used for larger transactions.

-If you need help sorting out your banking options in the Czech Republic, want to know which banks you should apply to, or just aren’t sure where to turn, we can help.
+If you need help to open a bank account in the Czech Republic, want to know which banks you should apply to, or just aren’t sure where to turn, we can help.